 Sid is, too.
 He's made helping Roxie his new life's work, Josette said.
 Father and daughter are so much alike, she said -- both blazing ahead, determined, undaunted.

 While Roxie has made significant strides in the past three years, no one can put a time frame on the rest of her recovery, she and her parents said.

-And when she's with Touch, she seems happy.
-She fed her horse carrot after carrot at the ranch this week, smiling when Touch nuzzled the bag for more.
+And when she's with Touche, she seems happy.
+She fed her horse carrot after carrot at the ranch this week, smiling when Touche nuzzled the bag for more.